How to understand that a cough is dry. Dry and wet cough: differences

 How to distinguish a wet cough from a dry one

-Specificity of non-productive cough
+Specifics of nonproductive cough

 2. The duration of the crisis is measured in 3-5 minutes when a person experiences difficulty breathing, lack of oxygen.

-6. There is an increase in lymph nodes, stenotic breathing, cessation of the functioning of the vocal cords.
+6. There is an increase in lymph nodes, stenotic breathing, cessation of functioning of the vocal cords.

 7. Intensifies at night and for the first time minutes after waking up.

-Secretolytics stimulate the motor function of the respiratory tract, change the biological properties of sputum, which facilitates its outflow.
+Secretolytics stimulate motor function of the respiratory tract, change the biological properties of sputum, which facilitates its outflow.

-Features of wet cough
+Features of a wet cough

 Conclusion